 Mental health and addiction targets focus on:

-- specialist services
+- faster access to specialist services

-- stays in emergency departments
+- shorter stays in emergency departments

-- workforce development
+- increased workforce development

 - prevention and early intervention